High Blood Pressure (Hypertension)

 For Kitchen Pests

-- Keep them out: Seal openings to the outside and between rooms.
+- Seal openings to the outside and between rooms to keep pests out.

-- Starve them: Put away food, clean up, and cover the trash and garbage.
+- Put away food, clean up, and cover the trash and garbage to starve pests.

-- Deny them water: Fix leaks and wipe up spilled water.
+- Fix leaks and wipe up spilled water so pests have nothing to drink.

-- Use closed baits, traps, and gels only when necessary.
+- Use closed baits, traps, and gels only if necessary.

 - Never use bug bombs or foggers.

-- Keep prescription and over-the-counter medications away from children by locking them in a medicine cabinet and using childproof caps.
+- Keep all medications away from children by locking them in a medicine cabinet and using childproof caps.

 - Clean up moisture and mold safely.